Emulator Issues #3313

 Hopefully these build numbers can narrow down what causes the issue, and maybe we can see a fix for both the DX9 and OpenGL plugin.
 And if possible, the title of this issue should probably change to reflect that this is no longer DX9 specific.

-#22 Updated by mikegroshans almost 10 years ago
+#22 Updated by mikegroshans over 10 years ago

 Well I just got a new graphics card (Radeon HD 6870) and the issue has disappeared for the DX9 plugin (and is not present with the DX11 plugin) even for older revisions, such as r7311.
 The status of the issue remains the same for OpenGL (present in revisions r6960 and newer).